EN DE

 Recalls and Technical Service Bulletins

-High-pressure fuel line loose nuts - fire risk (Jan 2024 - Apr 2025 production) Verify completed
+High-pressure fuel line loose nuts, fire risk (Jan 2024 - Apr 2025 production) Critical - verify completed

 Contact an Opel dealer with the VIN to verify all recalls have been completed.
-The wet timing belt recall is particularly important as it includes an extended warranty of 10 years / 180,000 km for qualifying engines.
+The fuel line recall (2024-2025 production) is safety-critical.
+Also check eligibility for the Stellantis PureTech extended warranty programme (10 years / 180,000 km) at stellantis-support.com, which covers timing belt replacement and oil consumption repairs for qualifying vehicles with documented service history.

 Warranty Status